AkashOinam/Super-Linked-List/README.md

 ---

-Modify the placeholders like "[Your Repository URL]", "[Your Directory Name]", and "[Your C Program File Name]" with your specific details.
+Again, be sure to replace the placeholders with your specific details.